openregulatory/templates/templates/qms/software-validation/sop-software-validation.md

 ### 1.2 Plan Validation

- * QMO continues to fill out the computerized system validation form by planning the validation and documenting the requirements for expected validation results.
+ * QMO continues to fill out the Software Validation Form by planning the validation and documenting the requirements for expected validation results.

 | Responsible |